-A position-by-position look at the matchups in the NBA finals between the Miami Heat and San Antonio Spurs:
+A position-by-position look at the matchups in the NBA Finals between the San Antonio Spurs vs. Miami Heat: